-The following is a list of the best available veteran players at each position as of mid-May.
+The following is a list of the best available veteran players at each position as of late July.
 Rotoworld’s free agent list and NFLPA records were used in compiling the list of candidates.

 A club’s scheme, positional depth and salary cap situation are all factors that must be weighed when considering whether a team would consider any free agent listed below.
-Similarly, a player’s skill, age, cost and injury history are also data to be considered.
+Similarly, a player’s skill, age, cost, health, injury history are also data to be considered, as are off-field concerns.

 Still only 27, Jones could be a viable third or fourth option in a backfield.
 Brown ranked 16th in blocking among all NFL backs in 2013, according to Pro Football Focus.
 Bush (6-1, 245) is an inside runner who takes care of the ball (five career fumbles in 913 regular season touches), but he’s gained less than four yards per carry in each of the last three seasons.